SFusion: Self-attention based N-to-One Multimodal Fusion Block: Introduction

 People perceive the world with signals from different modalities, which often carry complementary information about varying aspects of an object or event of interest.
 Therefore, collecting and utilizing multimodal information is crucial for Artificial Intelligence to understand the world around us.
 Data collected from various sensors (e.g., microphones, cameras, motion controllers) are used to identify human activity \cite{cjk:15}.
 Moreover, multimodal medical images obtained from different scanning protocols (e.g., Computed Tomography, Magnetic Resonance Imaging) are employed for disease diagnosis \cite{glh:19}.
 Satisfactory performances have been achieved with these multimodal data.

 In practical application, however, modality missing is a common scenario.
 Wirelessly connected sensors may occasionally disconnect and temporarily be unable to send any data \cite{csc:13}.
 Medical images may be missing due to artifacts and diverse patient conditions \cite{gm:13}.
 In these unexpected situations, any combinatorial subset of available modalities can be given as input.
 To handle this, one intuitive solution is to train a dedicated model on all possible subsets of available modalities \cite{cdjlh:21,hmz:20,wzl:21}.
 However, these methods are ineffective and time-consuming.
 Another way is to predict missing modalities and perform with the completed modalities \cite{szw:21}.
 But, these approaches also require additional prediction networks for each missing situation, and the quality of the recovered data directly affects the performance, especially when there are only a few available modalities.
-Therefore, instead of training dedicated models for different situations or attempting to predict the missing modalities, fusing the available modalities into a shared representation is a proper way.
+Recently, fusing the available modalities into a shared representation received wide attention.
 However, it is particularly challenging due to the varying number of input modalities, which results in the N-to-One fusion problem.